ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/5g-on-arm/_index.md

 ---
 title: 5G On Arm Handbook

-description: This

 learning_path_main_page: 'yes'
 minutes_to_complete:  10

-who_is_this_for: This is a startup guide for running 5G stack on Arm
+who_is_this_for: This is a introductory topic for software developers interested in running the 5G stack on Arm

 learning_objectives:
-    - How to choose the right Arm server for 5G stack - gNB (L1/CU/DU) and Core
+    - Choose the appropriate Arm server for running the 5G stack
-    - Tuning Guide for the selected servers for running 5G stack
+    - Tune the selected servers for running the 5G stack

 prerequisites:
-    - Arm Neoverse server
+    - Arm server
     - 5G ORAN stack

-author_primary: Arm Performance and Solution Engineering Team
+author_primary: Jici Gao

 ### Tags
 skilllevels: Introductory